Symmetric Enhancements of Involutory Virtual Birack Counting Invariants

 In this paper we apply the symmetric quandle idea to the cases of virtual biracks to enhance the birack counting invariant.
 An \textit{enhancement} of an invariant $\Phi$ is another invariant $\Psi$ which determines $\Phi$ but may contain more information; for example, the quandle cocycle invariants defined in \cite{CJKLS} are enhancements of the quandle counting invariant.
 For any finite involutory virtual birack $X$, each good involution on $X$ determines an enhancement of the counting invariant by partitioning the set of labelings of a knot or link into disjoint subsets similar to the birack homomorphism enhancements defined in \cite{NW}.

 The paper is organized as follows.
-In Section \ref{V} we review virtual knots and virtual biracks.
-In Section \ref{SVB} we define good involutions of virtual biracks and give some examples.
-In Section \ref{SE} we use good involutions to enhance the virtual biquandle counting invariant and compute some examples.
+In Section \ref{V} we review unoriented virtual knots and involutory virtual biracks.
+In Section \ref{SVB} we define good involutions of involutory virtual biracks and give some examples.
+In Section \ref{SE} we use good involutions to enhance the involutory virtual birack counting invariant and compute some examples.
 We conclude with some questions for future research in Section \ref{Q}.